26 Pages Posted: 14 Nov 2015 Last revised: 14 Dec 2017

-We study a Bayesian persuasion game between a sender and a group of voters.
+We study a persuasion game between a sender and a group of voters.
 When the sender can access any information structure, he can always persuade the group to make his preferred decision.
-When the sender is restricted to using only minimal winning coalitions.
-We show that the sender sends private and correlated signals to take advantage of the voters' heterogenous preferences.
-The optimal persuasion structure induces multiple winning coalitions for the sender's preferred action.
-Interestingly, some of the winning coalitions may involve voters who are not among those who are the easiest to persuade.
+When the sender is restricted to using only minimal winning coalitions, he sends private and correlated signals to take advantage of the voters' heterogeneous preferences.
+The optimal persuasion structure in the latter case induces multiple winning coalitions for the sender's preferred action.
+Interestingly, some of the winning coalitions involve voters who are not the easiest to persuade.
 The insight from pivotal persuasion is then applied to understand (i) the use of non-monotone voting rules, and (ii) the benefit of private persuasion when voters' signals are independent.

 Keywords: Bayesian Persuasion, Voting, Selective Communication, Private Persuasion, Multiple Winning Coalitions